Ilan12346-maya/XinputBridge/xinput_dev/readme.md

     Replace `wine-9.3` with whichever version you prefer.

-    There have to be an wine folder inside work_temp folder now.
+    There have to be a wine folder inside the work_temp folder now.

    - If you haven't already, execute `create_ubuntu_bootstraps.sh` once.